 SPC Advance ConferenceOctober 6 - 8, 2015

-Ei Founder Holly Elmore moderated the Scaling Up Composting In North America: Presentation And Working Session, an overview of the EPA Grant.
+Ei Founder Holly Elmore orchestrated and moderated the Scaling Up Composting In North America: Presentation And Working Session, an overview of the EPA Grant.
 The ZWA Blog article, Sustainability: An Industry Defining Itself, is an overview of the conference with the session featured.
 Visit the EPA Scaling Up Composting in Charlotte, NCpage for details on the EPA Grant.

 Upstate Food Recovery Networking EventOctober 6, 2015